bat/bat/doc/manual/mcmc.md

 ### Efficiency {#sec-mcmc-eff}

 The *efficiency*, or acceptance rate, is the ratio  of the accepted over the total number proposal moves.
 A small efficiency means the chain rarely moves but may then make a large move.
 A large efficiency means the chain explores well locally but may take a long time to explore the entire region of high probability.
 Optimality results exists only for very special cases: Roberts and Rosenthal showed that for a Gaussian target with \f$d\f$ independent components and a Gaussian proposal, the optimal target efficiency is 23.4 % for \f$d \geq 5\f$ is  but should be larger for small \f$d\f$; e.g., 44 % is best in one dimension @cite rosenthal2011optimal .
-Based on our experience, we consider a suitable range of the efficiency to be in \f$[0.15, 0.35]\f$.
+Based on our experience, we use a default range for the efficiency as \f$[0.15, 0.35]\f$.

 @see BCEngineMCMC::SetMinimumEfficiency, BCEngineMCMC::SetMaximumEfficiency